 KNL’s CNHF Manpack radio – the new standard for operational communications

-When interference occurs, an operator or the radio itself must be able to find an interference-free frequency as quickly as possible to resume communications.
+When interference occurs, an operator or the radio itself must be able to find an interference-free frequency as quickly as possible to resume operational communications.
 Traditionally radios have been able to monitor one frequency at a time, which presents a major issue in this context.
 If interference occurs on one or more frequencies in a row, establishing a connection can take minutes – a critically long time in many situations.

 Underscoring these issues, KNL’s CNHF Manpack radio is always capable of finding a way to resume safe communications, even in the case of severe interference on multiple frequencies.
 The approach can be split into two key stages:

-• When interference is detected, the KNL’s Manpack radio switches to an interference-free channel in less than 500 milliseconds – a significant improvement to other radios that can take up to one minute to form a connection.
+• When interference is detected, the KNL’s Manpack HF radio switches to an interference-free channel in less than 500 milliseconds – a significant improvement to other radios that can take up to one minute to form a connection.

 Finding free frequencies quickly is a game-changer especially in conditions where forming a connection with another party or a signal station is difficult due to bad weather or other reasons.
 On top of lightning-fast connectivity, the signal is naturally encrypted with AES256 algorithm.